-Here are twelve ways people tend to make this time of year worse for themselves:
+Here are 12 ways people tend to make this time of year worse for themselves:

 How to Come Out Feeling Relatively Unscathed

-On the contrary, those who feel empowered during the holiday season employ these twelve behaviors:
+On the contrary, those who feel empowered during the holiday season employ these 12 behaviors:

-10. They look for the lesson – (what are they supposed to learn through this painful time?)
+- They look for the lesson (what are they supposed to learn through this painful time?).

 Some clients tell me they don't want to make plans for the holidays because, "It's just another day."
 When they come to see me the following week, they are regretful.
 Therefore, I highly suggest to anyone divorcing to make plans with a caveat: Let whomever you've made the plans with know that you may need to cancel on the morning of the gathering, depending on how you feel that day.
 You may be in a fragile state and you don't want to be around a bunch of strangers or people you don't know that well.